Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Related work

 Unlike previous work that incorporates the RKHS into causal inference, we provide a framework for mediated and time-varying estimands.
-Existing work incorporates the RKHS into time-fixed causal inference. \cite{nie2017quasi,foster2019orthogonal,kennedy2020optimal} propose methods based on orthogonal loss minimization for heterogeneous treatment effects, and \cite{wong2018kernel,zhao2019covariate,kallus2020generalized,hirshberg2019minimax,singh2021debiased} propose methods based on balancing weights for average treatment effects. \cite{muandet2017kernel} propose counterfactual distributions for a binary treatment, while \cite{singh2020kernel} propose dose responses and counterfactual distributions for a continuous treatment.
-Whereas previous work studies the time-fixed setting, we study sequential settings and prove similarly strong results despite treatment-confounder feedback and effect modification by time-varying confounders.
+Previous work incorporates the RKHS into time-fixed causal inference. \cite{nie2017quasi,foster2019orthogonal,kennedy2020optimal} propose methods based on orthogonal loss minimization for heterogeneous treatment effects, and \cite{wong2018kernel,zhao2019covariate,kallus2020generalized,hirshberg2019minimax,singh2021debiased} propose methods based on balancing weights for average treatment effects. \cite{muandet2020counterfactual} propose counterfactual distributions for a binary treatment, while \cite{singh2020kernel} propose dose responses and counterfactual distributions for a continuous treatment.
+Whereas previous work studies the time-fixed setting, we study sequential settings and prove strong results despite the additional challenges of treatment-confounder feedback and effect modification by time-varying confounders.

-Material in this draft appeared in a working paper at the non-archival 2020 NeurIPS Workshop on ML for Economic Policy.
-We divided the working paper into two projects: one paper on time-fixed settings \cite{singh2020kernel} and this paper on sequential settings \cite{singh2021kernel}.